Panosight · Coherence Lab · clarity under pressure

 Not therapy.
-Not coaching.
 Not team-building games.
-A practical operating reset: clarity, coordination, and trust when reality gets hard.
+A practical operating reset for groups under load.

 Coherence is not agreement.
 It is aligned attention — enough shared space for a group to think and act together.